TANKERMAN CAREER ACADEMY

 What training and credentials are required to become a tankerman?

 A Merchant Mariner’s Credential (MMC) from the U.S. Coast Guard is required to work as a tankerman.
 To obtain a MMC, the Coast Guard requires that you receive extensive, documented, hands-on training in transfer operations and demonstrate competency with these duties.
 You must also complete Coast Guard-approved courses in cargo handling and tank barge firefighting.
-Furthermore, only a qualified company such as Petroleum Service Corporation can formally nominate an applicant for a MMC.
+Furthermore, only a qualified company such as PSC Group can formally nominate an applicant for a MMC.

 You must also have a Transportation Worker Identification Card (TWIC) to work as a tankerman.